Greek/TUrnUp/README.md

 # TUrnUp

-TUrnUp is a progressive web app that consolidates events from [Events at Towson](events) and [Involved@TU](involved) into one reliable source, allowing students to get up-to-date information on the events around Towson University.
+TUrnUp is a progressive web app that consolidates events from [Events at Towson][events] and [Involved@TU][involved] into one reliable source, allowing students to get up-to-date information on the events around Towson University.

 TUrnUp can be accessed *right now* at <https://turnup.ndy.sh>.